Baichenjia/Rebuttal-OEB3/README.md

 > I understand the bonus proposed is an empirical surrogate to promote optimistic values — but ideally, do we not need optimistic values that include q*.
 What is the guarantee that q^* is included in the set (as it seems to be for the example in Figure 1)

-**5. On the coverage of $Q^*$**.
+## 5. On the coverage of $Q^*$.

 We highlight that Optimistic LSVI intrinsically captures the model uncertainty, which covers the true transition $P^*$.
 Such coverage is implicitly reflected by the value functions (as we do not estimate the transition model directly).
 Since the model uncertainty covers $P^*$, the value functions obtained after planning in our algorithm covers $Q^*$.
 In addition, the nonnegative bonus guarantees that the estimated $Q$-function is larger than $Q^*$.
 Meanwhile, the UCB bonus shrinks to zero as we observe more samples.
 We verify such a fact empirically in our experiments, suggesting that the estimated $Q$-function eventually converges to the optimum.
 Specifically, In Figure 3, we record the the mean of UCB-bonus of the training batch in the learning process.
 As more experiences of states and actions are gathered, the mean UCB-bonus reduces gradually, which indicates that the bootstrapped value functions concentrate around the optimal value and the epistemic uncertainty decreases.
 The optimistic Q-value gradually converges to optimal Q-value in exploration.

 > What do you see are the key advantages of the proposed approach?
 Is scalability by constraining learning to be at the episode level an issue in practical applications?

-**6. On the key advantage of the proposed approach and its scalability.** The key advantage of OEB3 is the optimism for exploration, which improves the sample efficiency of Q-learning.
+## 6. On the key advantage of the proposed approach and its scalability.

+The key advantage of OEB3 is the optimism for exploration, which improves the sample efficiency of Q-learning.
 More importantly, motivated by the theoretic findings, we propose to propagate the bonus through time by backward update, which allows for deep exploration in MDPs, and leads to better empirical performances than the baselines.
 When handling non-episodic problems, a simple and efficient remedy is to cut the long sequence into several episodic experiences (with a proper handling of the cut-offs).
 This technique is often used in real-world applications with non-episodic setting, such as self-driving cars.
 As discussed in a recent survey (Kiran et al. 2020), using DRL method in self-driving needs to manually define the episode length with a finite horizon.

 > It is surprising that OEB3 is poorer that Bootstrap DQN in Montezuma’s revenge

-**7. Performance on Montezuma's revenge.** The score of 100 is reported in Osband et al. (2016), which we believe is prone to implementation.
+## 7. Performance on Montezuma's revenge.

+The score of 100 is reported in Osband et al. (2016), which we believe is prone to implementation.
 We use another popular bootstrapped-DQN implementation at https://github.com/nikonikolov/rltf and trains the policy for 200M frames, which scores zero on Montezuma's revenge.
 In our released code at https://github.com/review-anon/OEB3 (run without --BEBU and --reward-type to train a bootstrapped-DQN agent), the final results is also zero.
 Also, the score of 100 is relatively low, which does not indicate successful learning in Montezuma's revenge (scoring 100 indicates that the player does not pass the first room successfully).
 In contrast, the bonus-based methods achieve significantly higher scores in Montezuma's revenge.
 As a result, both OEB3 and Bootstrapped DQN performs poorly in such a task.
 We refer to Appendix H for the failure analysis.

 # Reply to AnonReviewer 5, Part 5/5

 > Presumably Figures 2 and 3 are bonuses during learning — but a phrase in Section 5.2 says “trained OEB3”.

-**8. On a clarification to the figures.** In figure 2, we use a trained OEB3 agent to interact with the environment for an episode and record the UCB-bonuses at each step.
+## 8. On a clarification to the figures.

+In figure 2, we use a trained OEB3 agent to interact with the environment for an episode and record the UCB-bonuses at each step.
 In Figure 3, we record the mean of bonuses along the training process.
 We revised our work and added detailed descriptions to the figures.

 ----